ObPose: Leveraging Pose for Object-Centric Scene Inference and Generation in 3D: Methods

 \section{Methods}

-\obpose~takes RGB-D videos as input and learns to segment scenes into a set of foreground objects, with a single background component.
-The location and orientation of objects (i.e.~pose) can be estimated based on the objects' respective shapes, using NeRFs \citep{mildenhall2020nerf}.
-Each NeRF models an implicit function representation of the 3D geometry and the textures of a scene component. \obpose~performs three steps for each video frame observed: First, an instance colouring stick-breaking process (IC-SBP) step is performed which clusters pointwise embeddings, encoded from a KPConv \citep{thomas2019kpconv} backbone, into soft attention masks of objects.
-Second, a \textit{where}-inference step is taken that predicts the object locations and orientations according to the object-wise attention masks from the IC-SBP.
-Finally, a \textit{what}-inference step encodes the appearance and shape information conditioned on the object poses and then decodes these into NeRFs.
-These are then composed together with the background component to reconstruct the original scene.
+\obpose~takes RGB-D videos (or images) as input and learns to segment scenes into a set of foreground objects, with a single background component.
+The location and orientation of objects can be estimated from the respective shapes which we reconstruct using NeRFs \citep{mildenhall2020nerf}.
+In contrast to previous works \citep{stelzner2021decomposing} where object NeRFs have to model object appearance and location jointly, each object NeRF in \obpose~only models the 3D geometry and the texture of the objects by conditioning on the predicted object locations and orientations.
+To perform location and orientation conditioned inference, \obpose~clusters pointwise embeddings that are encoded from a standard (KPConv-based) backbone \citep{thomas2019kpconv} into a soft attention mask for each object using an instance colouring stick-breaking process (IC-SBP).
+Then a \textit{where}-inference step predicts the object locations and orientations given the object-wise attention masks from the IC-SBP.
+Finally, a \textit{what}-inference step encodes the appearance and shape information (conditioned on the object locations and orientations).
+This information is then decoded into NeRFs and all of the NeRFs are composed with the background component to reconstruct the original scene.
 A schematic overview of the \obpose~architecture is provided in \Cref{fig:model}.